 Note: section 209 of the PHW Act provides for infringement notices to be served on any person who has refused or failed to comply with a direction given to the person, or a requirement made of the person, in the exercise of a power under an authorisation given under section 199.
-The amount payable pursuant to the infringement notice varies depending on the nature of the failure or refusal.
+The amount payable pursuant to the infringement notice varies depending on the nature of the failure or refusal and the age of the person.